The Tax Consequences of a Foreclosed Home

 - The home was your primary residence.

 - You lived in it for at least two of the past five years.

 Individual taxpayers can exclude $250,000, and married taxpayers filing jointly can double that amount.
 Some additional rules apply.
 If the foreclosed property was mixed-use—it was your primary residence at one time and a secondary residence at another time—you may still qualify for an exclusion from capital gains tax under the modified rules for calculating your gain or loss.

-As of 2017, the tax rate on long-term capital gains for properties owned one year or longer is 15 percent for taxpayers who fall in the 25 percent through 35 percent tax brackets.
-The rate is 20 percent for those who fall into the 39.6 tax bracket.
-Homeowners who fall into the 10 percent or 15 percent tax bracket may not have to pay a capital gains tax at all.
+As of 2017, the tax rate on long-term capital gains for properties owned one year or longer is 15% for taxpayers who fall in the 25% through 35% tax brackets.
+The rate is 20% for those who fall into the 39.6% tax bracket.
+Homeowners who fall into the 10% or 15% tax bracket may not have to pay a capital gains tax at all.
 If you owned your home for less than a year, you must pay capital gains tax at the same rate applied to your regular income—in other words, according to your tax bracket.